-At the gala, we will highlight some stories from our history, set the stage for growth in 2017, and honor two ambassadors of character, Noah Galloway and George Weiss.
-We hope you’ll join us for a fun networking evening to support lifelong learners as they create and tell their own stories.
+At the gala on March 7, we highlighted stories from our history, set the stage for growth in 2017, and honored two ambassadors of character, Noah Galloway and George Weiss.

 Honoring Two Leaders of Character